CSUFTitanRover/TitanRover2018/rover/core/servers/Deepstream/mock-sensors/README.md

 ![Demo Screenshot](./demo-screenshot.png "Demo Screenshot")

-# Mock Sensors for Rover Deepstream Server
+# Mock Sensors for Deepstream

 This serves as a testing platform for mocking sensors and emitting fake data to both deepstream servers: homebase and rover.